Friday, April 24, 2009

 d.
 Ensuring adequate park and recreation facilities for families, children, and young adults through effective dialog with residents and careful planning with all appropriate members of the community and our local government.

-Most importantly, we must accomplish all Township goals, manage all Township activities, and develop our Township within the
+Most importantly, we must accomplish all Township goals, manage all Township activities, and develop our Township within the current financial means of our residents.

 If these are the same issues that are important to you and your family, and you have ideas to solve them, I'd love to hear from you!